mrjackyliang/discord-stonker-bot/README.md

     - `https://discord.com/oauth2/authorize?client_id=CLIENT_ID_HERE&scope=bot&permissions=292348488773`

 ## Bot Configuration
 In the project folder, you will find a `config-sample.json` file.
 Each section enables a feature and must be configured correctly.
-All fields required unless marked as _optional_.
+If you wish to disable a feature, you may omit the section from the configuration.

 1. [Base Settings](#1-base-settings)
 2. [Snitch Notifications](#2-snitch-notifications)